-Market Financial Solutions are a bridging loan and buy-to-let mortgage provider, not financial advisors.
-Therefore, Investors are encouraged to seek professional advice.
+Market Financial Solutions are a bridging loan and buy-to-let mortgage provider and are not legal, financial, investment or tax advisers.
+This document is for informational purposes only and does not, and should not be considered, to constitute legal, financial, investment or tax advice or be relied upon by any person to make a legal, financial, investment or tax decision.
+Therefore, Investors are encouraged to seek appropriate professional advice.
 The information in this content is correct at time of writing.

 Few things are set to impact landlords and the rental market like the Renters’ Rights Bill will.
 Currently, some property investors may be worried about how their investments will pan out in the face of a struggling economy, inflationary challenges, and perhaps even global trade wars[1].